bcgov/platform-developer-docs/src/docs/automation-and-resiliency/request-quota-increase-for-openshift-project-set.md

 * Attach screenshot of Sysdig dashboard (if available)
 * Attach additional images or files that supplement the already submitted information in the previous step
-* Book a meeting with the Platform Services team
+* If you have further questions, it is also recommended to book a meeting with the Platform Services Team

-If you need to store a large amount of unstructured data, consider using the [S3 Object Storage Service](https://github.com/BCDevOps/OpenShift4-Migration/issues/59) provided by Enterprise Hosting.

-Once the quota increase request is approved, the specified namespaces are upgraded to the next quota size.

 ## Essential resources to improve your quota increase request

-### Examples of answers
+### Examples of requests

-Note that these examples focus primarily on specific pods or deployments.
-Chances are, when you are requesting a quota increase, it's in support of a specific deployment or set of deployments.
-These should be the focus of your request explanations - we don't want you to waste precious time and effort outlining the resource allocations for every single pod in your namespace!
-Just give us the information that's relevant to the request!
+These examples mainly concentrate on particular pods or deployments.
+When you're asking for a quota increase, it's typically to support a specific deployment or group of deployments.
+Focus your request explanations on these - there's no need to spend time outlining the resource allocations for every single pod in your namespace, just provide the information that's relevant to the request.

-If you're unsure, err on the side of include more information rather than less!
+If you're unsure, it's better to include more information than less!

 #### Example 1: More space for database backups